fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 # Troubleshooting

 As the H2 DB grows, larger heap space will be required by the application to run the service.
-Default configured heap size is `256 MB`.
+The default configured heap size is `256 MB`.
 Increase the heap size appropriately in `demo/owner/owner-entrypoint.sh` to avoid heap size issue
 # Configuring Owner for HTTPS/TLS Communication

 By default, the Owner uses HTTP for all communications on port 8042.
-In addition to that, the Owner can be configured to handle HTTPS request from the device.
+In addition to that, the Owner can be configured to handle HTTPS requests from the device.

 - Generate the Keystore/Certificate for the Owner.
 [REFER](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html)